This list of beautiful home decor Cricut projects will teach you how to use your machine to save money on decorating and make your home look stunning.

 It makes cutting (and drawing) custom patterns, signs or images from your computer so easy.

-Now that I’ve found out how much fun it is to use, I’m on another hunt…to find more awesome home decor projects that are easy to make with a Cricut machine.
+Now that I’ve found out how much fun it is to use, I’m on another hunt: To find more awesome home decor ideas that are easy to make with a Cricut machine.

-I have to say that making custom stencils is my absolute favorite Cricut home decor project.
+I have to say that making custom stencils is one of my favorite Cricut decor projects.

-The stencil material* is inexpensive (so if you mess up the first time, it doesn’t cost very much to do it again).
-It’s also fairly easy to cut (which means the chances of messing up the first time are much lower).
+The stencil material* is inexpensive, so if you mess up the first time, it doesn’t cost very much to do it again.

 These kitchen towel designs from Amy at My Life From Home look just like the ones you see in those expensive kitchen stores.

-But they are actually really easy to make with a Cricut machine and some iron-on vinyl*.
+But they are actually really easy to make (even for beginners) with a Cricut machine and some heat transfer vinyl.

 Amy used a Silhouette machine for her project, but the Cricut Explore would do this decor project just as easily.